WFU-HPC/deac-docs/source/cluster-sla.rst

 * The DEAC Cluster is limited to 50,000 submitted jobs (which includes queued and running).
 Users will receive a "sleeping and retrying" message when this limit is reached.
 * Users can not submit more than 10,000 jobs at a time.
 Users will receive an error upon submission when they pass this limit.
 Up to 1,000 jobs can run at a time, jobs will be queued with "QOSMaxJobsPerUserLimit" as the reason if the limit is reached.
-* Up to 500 jobs (per user) receive increased priority due to waiting in the queue.
+* Up to 100 jobs (per account) receive increased priority due to waiting in the queue.
 * Users should aim to submit small, parallelized batches of jobs, versus large, monolithic jobs.
 * Small partition, single-core jobs requesting <5GB memory, are considered to be non-impactful to queue wait times as they utilize the backfill algorithm to be assigned resources.
 * The HPC Team prefers to let the scheduler assign queued job priority during busy periods; please wait at least 48 hours before contacting the HPC Team about long wait times.